-Metro Policy Advisory Committee (MPAC)
+Metro Policy Advisory Committee

-The committee is comprised of members representing cities, counties, special districts and the public.
+The committee is comprised of members representing cities, counties, special districts and the public, and six non-voting members.
 Three Metro Councilors also participate as non-voting liaisons.
-MPAC's role in implementation of the 2030 Regional Waste Plan will be to advise the Metro Council on proposed policies that would place requirements on local governments.
+The committee will provide input on development of the programs and policies that implement the plan's actions and advise Metro Council on legislative and administrative actions they will consider related to plan implementation.